jorgebarmza/jorge_barrios_website/_pages/about.md

 I work hard on applied machine learning at <a href='https://labs.google/'>Google Labs</a>.
 My focus lies on transforming cutting-edge generative AI research into practical, impactful applications—to unleash humanity's creative potential.

 For recration, I enjoy doing mathematics, delving into history, and appreciating art.
-(Jorge is no dull boy.)
+(Jorge is no dull boy!)

 Email: `contact@jorgebar.com`